gggsanna/ljmd-c/README.md

   0.00     62.32     0.00      101     0.00     0.00  output
 ```

-The profiling shows that the next step should be hardcoding pbc inside the force function.
+The profiling suggests that the next step should be hardcoding `pbc` inside the force function.

 ## OpenMP optimization